 Additional Information

-The Company Amazon.com Inc (United States), is listed on Nasdaq with a market value of $ 2.13 Trillions, having an equity of $ 411.07 Billions.
+Amazon.com Inc (United States) is listed on the Nasdaq and has a market capitalization of $2.25 Trillions, with shareholders equity totaling $411.07 Billions.